Markov Decision Processes under External Temporal Processes: Related Work

-\cite{Lecarpentier2019NonStationaryMDPsAWorstCaseApproachUsingModelBasedRL} considers a finite horizon MDP in which the transition dynamics and reward function evolve such that they are Lipschitz continuous with respect to time. \cite{CheungRLForNonStationaryMDPsTheBlessingOfMoreOptimism} considers such a setting in a finite MDP where the amount of total change in the environment, referred to as the variation budget, is known to the agent.
-This work proposes an optimistic Value Iteration based algorithm and provides guarantees on the upper bound of its dynamic regret.

-\cite{WeiNonStationaryRLWithoutPriorKnowledgeOptimalBlackBoxApproach} proposes a black-box reduction that turns any suitable algorithm with optimal performance in a near-stationary environment into an algorithm that achieves optimal dynamic regret in a non-stationary environment.

-Some algorithms assume additional structure on the nature of non-stationarity. \cite{Feng2022FactoredAdaptationForNonStationaryRL} propose Factored Non-stationary MDPs (FN-MDPs), where the transition dynamics are defined in terms of a Dynamic Bayesian Network over the states, actions, rewards, and latent change factors that cause non-stationarity.
-Here, both the states and the latent change factors have transition dynamics obeying this causal graph, and the latent factors evolve in a Markov fashion.
-They propose using a Variational Auto-Encoder (VAE) framework to learn transition dynamics and present results in MuJoCo and robotic manipulation tasks.
+\citet{Feng:2022:FactoredAdaptationForNonStationaryRL} propose factored nonstationary MDPs, where the transition dynamics are defined in terms of a dynamic Bayesian network over the states, actions, rewards, and latent change factors that induce nonstationarity.
+Here, both the states and the latent change factors have transition dynamics obeying this causal graph, and the latent factors evolve in a Markovian fashion.
+This work suggests employing variational autoencoders to learn the transition dynamics.

-A factorization setting with a resemblance to ours is the Exogenous MDP~\citep{Efroni2022SampleEfficientRLExogenousInformation}, wherein the environment state is divided into two parts, an endogenous state which is controllable by the agent's actions, and an exogenous state, which evolves on its own and does not affect the agent's reward.
-The precise way in which this division exists is unknown to the agent.
-While this may seem similar to our formulation of states and external events, in our case, the external events do influence the dynamics of the state and, thereby, the rewards obtained by the agent.
-Further, \cite{Efroni2022SampleEfficientRLExogenousInformation} only consider the tabular setting and propose algorithms that can only deal with finite horizon episodes.
+A factorization setting called exogenous MDP is presented in ~\citep{Efroni:2022:SampleEfficientRLExogenousInformation}, wherein the state is divided into two parts: an endogenous state, which is controllable by the agent's actions, and an exogenous state, which evolves on its own and does not affect the agent's reward.
+The precise manner in which this division exists is unknown to the agent.
+While this may appear similar to our interpretation of states and external events, in our scenario, external events affect the dynamics of the state and, consequently, the rewards received by the agent.
+It is important to note that this work only considered the tabular setting and proposed algorithms that can only deal with finite horizon episodes.
+A similar decomposition of the state space into endogenous and exogenous subspaces was studied by \citet{Dietterich:2018:DiscoveringAndRemovingExoStatesAndRewardsForRL}.
+In this study, it was posited that the exogenous states evolve in a Markov fashion and that the reward function can be additively decomposed into exogenous and endogenous rewards.
+This study proposed algorithms to determine the exogenous component of the state as projections that maximize the partial correlation coefficient as a proxy for the mutual information between the exogenous next state and the endogenous current state and action conditioned on the exogenous current state.